CruGlobal/godtools-swift/README.md

 ###### Views

+Responsibilities:
+- Rendering logic.
+- Animation logic.
+- Observe ViewModel output.
+In SwiftUI this is a combination of @ObservedObject and @Published properties.
+- Send user inputs to the ViewModel (button tap, entering text input, etc.).

+File Naming and Organization:
 - All newly created views should be created in SwiftUI.
 - Views should have only 1 ViewModel.
-- Subviews that are static and help make up a View can point to the same ViewModel.
+- Subviews that are static and help make up a screen (View) can point to the parent screen (View) ViewModel or they can have their own ViewModel.
-- Subviews that are dynamic and help make up a View, such as views in collections (lists, stacks, etc.) should have an associated ViewModel and only 1 ViewModel.
+- Subviews that are dynamic such as views in collections (lists, stacks, etc.) should have there own ViewModel and only 1 ViewModel.

 ###### ViewModels
+- TODO

 ##### Domain Layer
 - TODO